 Hosting an Au Pair in Italy is the perfect chance for families in “il bel paese” to be part of an international experience and get reliable and affordable childcare.
 Since the Italian culture has made more than only a few fall in love, there are a lot of candidates ready to live the experience in Italy.

-Italian families can share their culture by welcoming their Au Pair to their home.
+Italian families can share their culture by welcoming an Au Pair to their home.
 In exchange, they will have a responsible and flexible childcare solution.
-All the families that are interested in taking part in the program need to meet these requirements:
+All the families interested in taking part in the program need to meet these requirements:

-Families can be part of this cultural exchange if they create a profile on our platform and start looking for candidates with our search tool.
-Tell the candidates more about your expectations and add some pictures that allow them to imagine living with your family.
+Families can be part of this cultural exchange program if they create a profile on our platform and start looking for candidates with our search tool.
+Tell the candidates more about your expectations and add some pictures, allowing them to imagine living with your family.
 Send standard messages and add candidates to your favorites list for free!

 Our Premium Members can also send personalized messages to their best matches.
-Personal messages are far more liked than standard messages and you will have the chance to get to know about the candidate and to exchange contact details.
-In addition, Premium Members also get our handbook for the stay, model contract and other important information for the stay.
+Personal messages are far more liked than standard messages.
+You will have the chance to get to know more about the candidate and exchange contact details.
+In addition, Premium Members also get our Host Family guidebook, contract template and other important information about the stay.

 When you find a match, it is very important to verify that the Au Pair has what it takes to join your family in Italy.
 Check all the requirements for participants from EU and Non-EU countries along with the program regulations and visa process.

-Get the communication further with some messages and a couple of video calls.
-Once you are sure of your choice, you can make it official by signing the contract.
-Do not forget to include important points such as the salary, working schedule and the responsibilities.
+Get the communication going with some messages and a couple of video calls.
+Once you have decided on a candidate, make it official by signing the contract.
+Do not forget to include important points such as salary, working schedule and responsibilities.

-All participants wishing to experience Italy from the inside as an Au Pair need to meet some requirements depending on their nationality.
-Au Pairs from Non-EU/EFTA countries will need to take a few extra steps to file visa and other formalities, though they are quite simple and straightforward.
+All participants wishing to experience Italy as an Au Pair need to meet some requirements depending on their nationality.
+Au Pairs from Non-EU/EFTA countries will need to take a few extra steps to file for a visa and other formalities, though they are quite simple and straightforward.

-Besides the official requirements, there are also a few expectations Au Pairs should fulfil.
-These include: not being married, not having children of their own, having basic communication skills in the local language, being medically fit and having experience in taking care of children.
+Besides the official requirements, there are also a few expectations Au Pairs should meet.
+These include: not being married, not having children of their own, being able to communicate in Italian on a basic level, being medically fit and having experience in taking care of children.

-To take part in the Au Pair cultural exchange in Italy, citizens of the European Union and EFTA countries (Iceland, Liechtenstein, Norway, Switzerland) only need to meet the following requirements:
+To take part in the Au Pair program in Italy, citizens of the European Union and EFTA countries (Iceland, Liechtenstein, Norway, Switzerland) only need to meet the following requirements: